A close-up photograph of two people holding each other hands. One of the people appears to be on a wheelchair, the other has a wrist brace.

 The Social Model of Disability: Society as the Cause For Disability

 The Social Model of Disability does not place the burden and responsibility on the person with a disability.
 Instead, this model describes disability as a consequence of environmental, social and attitudinal barriers.
-Instead of fixing or curing a person with disabilities, it is up to the society to remove barriers so as to improve his or her life.
+Instead of fixing or curing a person with disabilities, it is up to society to remove barriers so as to improve his or her life.
 Hence, this model provides a deeper understanding and acceptance of people with disabilities.

 © Ruby Zheng and Interaction Design Foundation, CC BY-NC-ND